-Feed lots with 1,000 or more slaughter steers and heifers.

-Dairies with 700 head or more, including milkers, pregnant heifers, and dry mature cows, but not calves.

-Swine facilities with 2,500 or more 55-pound swine.

-Sheep feedlots with 10,000 head or more.

-Turkey lots with 55,000 birds unless the facilities are covered and dry.

-Laying hens and broilers, with continuous flow watering and 100,000 or more birds.

-Laying hens and broilers with liquid manure handling systems and 30,000 or more birds.

-Irrigation return flow from 3,000 or more acres of land when conveyed to navigable waters from one or more point sources.

-However, the state may prescribe waste discharge requirements for any point source discharger regardless of size.
+Other discharges of waste, such as irrigation return flows, may not require an NPDES permit under federal regulation.
+However, the state may prescribe waste discharge requirements for any point source discharger from agricultural operations, facilities, or activities, regardless of type or size.
+The state may also prescribe waste discharge requirements for any nonpoint source discharge to surface water or groundwater, as described under the Nonpoint Source Measures section of this chapter.

-4.1.14Action Plan for Regulation of Mining Wastes
+5.2.10 Action Plan for Regulation of Mining Wastes

 Several hundred existing and abandoned mines are located within the north coastal area.
 Many of the mines in the Klamath River Basin are being reworked for gold as a result of rising world gold prices.
 Improper operation and in some cases poor location have resulted in turbidity and sediment discharges which adversely affect beneficial uses.